Jackson (2015 film)

 Jackson is a 2015 Indian Kannada romantic comedy film directed by Sanath Kumar, a former editor who worked mostly with director Yogaraj Bhat, making his directorial debut.
-The film stars Duniya Vijay, Paavana Gowda along with Rangayana Raghu in the lead roles.
+The film stars Duniya Vijay, Paavana Gowda along with Rangayana Raghu.
 The film is an official remake of the Tamil blockbuster film Idharkuthane Aasaipattai Balakumara (2013) which was directed by Gokul.
 The film opened on the screens on 15 January 2015.

-Production

-Development

-Producers Sundar p Gowda and Anil bought the remake of the Tamil film just a week after its release.
-They approached their friend Duniya Vijay who accepted to play the lead role and help his friends produce the film in his home banner "Duniya Talkies".
-It was reported that he accepted the role and offered to work in it for free without any remuneration.
-The film was officially launched on 20 January 2014 in Bangalore co-inciding the birthday of Vijay.

-Casting

-After finalizing Vijay for the lead role, the producers approached actress Pavana Gowda of Gombegala Love fame to play the female lead reprising the role of Swati Reddy in the original version.
-Actor Rangayana Raghu was roped in to play a key supporting role.
-Also famous television actor Rajinikant has played an important character in the movie.